 Shock absorber test

-Worn or damaged shock absorbers will drastically reduce braking operation and efficiency, and will result in premature tyre wear.
-Unsafe shock absorbers also negatively affect road holding, stability control and make the vehicle very difficult to control around corners.
+Worn or damaged shock absorbers will drastically reduce braking operation and efficiency and will result in premature tyre wear.
+Unsafe shock absorbers also negatively affect road holding, and stability control and make the vehicle very difficult to control around corners.

 It is vitally important that both the left and right shock absorbers are replaced at the same time.

 - Take your car to an empty parking lot.
 See what happens when you continually accelerate and brake.
 If your vehicle continues to bob up and down even after you have come to a complete stop from a slow speed, it may be time to change those shocks.

 - You can also check your car’s bounce by pushing down on the bumper.
 If it takes it several bounces to return to its initial position, your shock absorbers may be weak.

 - Park the car on a level surface and examine the car from the front and rear.
 If you notice your car isn’t level, it can mean something is off with your suspension and shocks.